 - Arrowroot powder (or other starch to use an a thickening agent) for thickening!
 It serves as a binding agent, thickening the fruit juice so you don’t have a runny crisp.
 Other options include tapioca powder or cornstarch, burt the ratio is NOT a 1:1 substitution so make sure to look that up ahead of time if you are using a different thickening agent.

 - Whole Oats!
 I love using Bob’s Red Mill GF Oats and use them in all my crisp recipes.
-Fun fact, but according to THIS ARTICLE by the Kitchn whole oats are actually what distinguish a crisp from a crumble.
+Fun fact, but after researching, whole oats are actually the ingredient that distinguishes a crisp from a crumble.

 - A solid fat to cut into the crisp topping.
 This helps creates large chunks of the oat mixture that you can drop onto the fruit mixture.
 My oil of choice is always coconut oil and I even prefer it a little refrigerated before using, however cold butter/ vegan butter also does the trick.